 A good marriage can even help you heal from past wounds.

 Many times, it has been seen that a good marriage has done wonders when it comes to solving deep-seated issues in people.
-It might take some considerable amount of time and quite a few bumps along the way, but the sun will shine again.
+It might take a considerable amount of time and quite a few bumps along the way, but the sun will shine again.

 “The great marriages are partnerships.
 It can’t be a great marriage without being a partnership.” – Helen Mirren

-A Partner as Healer
+A Partner As Healer